Destiny 2 post-release content: Guardian Games

-The event returned during Year 5's Season of the Risen and ran from May 3 to May 24, 2022.
+The event returned during Year 5's Season of the Risen (Season 16) and ran from May 3 to May 24, 2022.
 New contender cards were added for Throne World destination activities and seasonal activities, which also earned gold medals, while new platinum cards for Throne World destination activities, season activities, and Lost Sectors were also added.
 Similar to the previous year's event, a limited number of medals were also available for completing the event's triumphs.
 Strike scoring from the original Destiny returned as part of two event-exclusive strike playlists, Recreational and Training/Competitive.
 The Recreational strike playlist worked similar to the regular Vanguard Ops playlist and was made available throughout the duration of the event.
 The Training playlist was only available from Tuesday to Thursday and the Competitive playlist was only available from Friday to Monday.
 By scoring in these playlists, players earned buffs that would last until the weekly reset, and could be used to light torches around the Guardian Games Podium in the Tower, which granted further rewards.
 The Heir Apparent exotic machine gun and its catalyst also returned as an event-exclusive reward, and a brand new event-exclusive legendary Void submachine gun, The Title, was also made available as a reward.
 Warlocks won the 2022 Guardian Games.

-Guardian Games returned during Year 6's Season of Defiance and ran from May 2 to May 22, 2023.
-An Event Card was added for the 2023 event, featuring event-specific challenges and can be upgraded via Silver to unlock exclusive rewards, as well as new cosmetics and an event Triumph Seal that can be gilded.
+Guardian Games returned during Year 6's Season of Defiance (Season 20) and ran from May 2 to May 22, 2023.
+An Event Card was added for the 2023 event, featuring event-specific challenges and could be upgraded via Silver to unlock exclusive rewards, as well as new cosmetics and an event Triumph Seal that could be gilded.
 The event currency, Laurels, were removed for this edition of the Guardian Games, with contender cards now being able to be purchased using Glimmer.
 The Supremacy PvP game mode returned as part of this year's event, while strike scoring and the Recreational and Competitive strike playlists also returned; the strike playlists as well as Supremacy had the option for class-based matchmaking.
 Similar to the 2022 event, scoring in both Supremacy and the Competitive strike playlists granted players buffs that would last until the weekly reset, and could be used to light torches around the Guardian Games Podium in the Tower, granting additional rewards.
 The Heir Apparent exotic machine gun and its catalyst as well as The Title legendary submachine gun returned as event-exclusive rewards, while a brand new event-exclusive legendary Strand scout rifle, Taraxippos, was also made available as a reward.
 Titans won the 2023 Guardian Games.